castrguru/lib/README.md

-# Castr GÜRŲ Library + Software Development Kit (SDK)
+# Castr GÜRŲ Lib+SDK

 ### https://castr.guru/lib

-For Farcaster builders.
+Building Farcaster frame applications, using a Type Safe library and SDK; designed to satisfy the needs of 1st-time Founders to high-performance Teams.